ZhenyingZhu/StudyNotes/SystemDesign.md

   2. zookeeper to get a range of counter: need to maintain another service
   3. Use key-generation service (KGS)
   4. store a counter in DB, each app server reserves a block of numbers until exhausted, then get another block.
 Need a lock to make sure no race condition
+- use 3 DB machines with replication

+DB design

+- Use NoSQL to store: 1.
+URL mapping, Users
+- Document type NoSQL can search by secondary key
+- Need a transaction to update the short URL mapping and the user URL count together
+- If the NoSQL DB doesn't provide transaction, use a persistent queue

+Scale the datastore

+- partitioned by the short URL.
+Options: 1.
+Hash based, 2.
+Range based.
+Hash based is better because the URLs are a counter value

+Purge the DB

+- Option 1: only delete an expired URL when GetBigURL() call
+- run a background jobs.
+That needs the DB to support range query

 ### Payment Gateway System